cisagov/LME/README.md

 ```

 ## Deploying Agents:
-We have seperate guides on deploying Wazuh and Elastic in seperate docs, please see links below:
+We have separate guides on deploying Wazuh and Elastic in separate docs, please see links below:
 Eventually these steps will be more automated in a future release.

 ##### - [Deploy Wazuh Agent](/docs/markdown/agents/wazuh-agent-mangement.md)